 This exercise was the hardest, but also very important for me.
 I even thought how I can use it for the art lessons I do with children.

 4) Tony did landscape demonstrations of a sunny day (see that amazing orange) and what was probably my most favorite painting of the day- early morning light in Venice.
-I loved how he talked about catching this evasive light, painting skies and light on the water, things that change fast, first.
-I loved how the colors were used here

 We also got to see a demonstration of drawing a rooster, capturing his amazing feathers with bold, long strokes